Videos on the 14th Amendment and birthright citizenship - page 1

 Short statement by Dr. John Eastman

-Short statement by Dr. John C. Eastman, Dean of Chapman University's School of Law.
+This is a statement by Dr. John C. Eastman, Dean of Chapman University's School of Law.
 He is also Director for the Center for Constitutional Jurisprudence at The Claremont Institute.
 As an expert in constitutional law, Dr. Eastman has testified before Congress on the issue of the Fourteenth Amendment and birthright citizenship.
-In this statement, Dr. Eastman discusses the Fourteenth Amendment and birthright citizenship.
+In this statement, Dr. Eastman discusses the 14th Amendment, anchor babies, and birthright citizenship.
 (5 minutes).

 Interview of Dr. John Eastman, part 1